zulip/zulip-archive/README.md

 [#integrations](https://chat.zulip.org/#narrow/stream/127-integrations/)
 in the [Zulip development community](https://chat.zulip.org).

-Once `zulip_archive` is more stable and polished, we expect to merge it into the [python-zulip-api](https://github.com/zulip/python-zulip-api) project and moves its documentation to live [with other
+Once `zulip-archive` is more stable and polished, we expect to merge it into the [python-zulip-api](https://github.com/zulip/python-zulip-api) project and moves its documentation to live [with other